awsdocs/amazon-cloudfront-developer-guide/doc_source/GettingStarted.SimpleDistribution.md

 1. For **Bucket name**, enter a bucket name\.
 **Important**
 For your bucket to work with CloudFront, the name must conform to DNS naming requirements\.
-For more information, see [Bucket restrictions and limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Bucket restrictions and limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service User Guide*\.

 1. For **Region**, choose an AWS Region for your bucket\.
 We recommend that you choose a Region close to you to optimize latency and minimize costs, or you might choose another Region to address regulatory requirements\.